Lucas5N/ConferenceManager-PSD-/README.md

 <hr>

-<p>The user can choose between three types of events, each of which must have a valid date and time.
+<p>The user can create, modify, remove events, it can also visualize the current Agenda and Queue, the events are divided into three types, each of which must have a valid date and time.
 The user then has to choose which room the event will take place in.</p>
 <img src="images/eventCreation.png">

 <hr>